Additional policies and procedures exist that might be applicable.

 - For citations from electronic databases, note the database name as well as keywords used in your search.

-- Provide the International Standard Serial Number (ISSN), International Standard Book Number (ISBN) or other identification number, if available.
+- Provide the International Standard Serial Number (ISSN), International Standard Book Number (ISBN), or another identification number, if available.

 - Always address “Will you accept the item in a language other than English?” and “Not Wanted After Date” on the ILLiad request form.